benbjurstrom/sqlite-vec-scout/README.md

 If you need to pass api keys, embedding dimensions, or any other configuration to your handler you can define them in the `config/sqlite-vec-scout.php` file.

 ## Installing sqlite-vec locally
-`sqlite-vec-scout` no longer provides a PHP fallback for vector math – the native `sqlite-vec` extension **must** be loaded on the same SQLite connection that Laravel uses.
+The native `sqlite-vec` extension **must** be loaded on the same SQLite connection that Laravel uses.
 The service provider validates this at boot time and will throw a runtime exception if `vec0` is unavailable.

 `sqlite-vec` ships as a small SQLite extension that can be compiled from source or installed via language-specific packages.
-The official project maintains [comprehensive installation docs](./sqlite-vec%20docs/README.md) that cover macOS, Linux, Windows, and WebAssembly builds.
 For PHP-specific guidance on compiling binaries with extension loading enabled — including a full static-php-cli build script — read Ben Bjurstrom's guide: <https://benbjurstrom.com/sqlite-vec-php>.

 To see if your current PHP binary can load extensions dynamically run: